recursehex/Hybrid/docs/control-flow.md

 - In nested loops, both statements only affect the innermost enclosing loop
 - Using `break` or `skip` outside of a loop results in a compilation error

-## C-Style For Loops
+## For Loops

-C-style for loops provide flexible iteration with initialization, condition, and step control using Hybrid's `to` syntax.
+For loops provide flexible iteration with initialization, condition, and step control using Hybrid's `to` syntax.

 ### Basic Syntax